spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_virtual_node_group.md

 * `ocean_id` - (Required) The Ocean cluster ID.
 * `name` - (Required) Set name for the virtual node group.
+* `zones` - (Optional) An Array holding Availability Zones, this configures the availability zones the Ocean may launch instances in per VNG.
 * `label` - (Optional) Additional labels for the virtual node group.
 Only custom user labels are allowed.
 Kubernetes built-in labels and Spot internal labels are not allowed.
     * `key` - (Required) The label key.
     * `value` - (Optional) The label value.